 Add a burndown chart: A burndown chart is a graph showing the work that’s left to do, as well as how long you have to do it.
 It can apply to the project as a whole, or you can have one per sprint.
 It’ll also show how fast the team is making its way through the work.

-Add retrospective notes: Retrospectives are held after each sprint, with the goal of finding ways to improve on the last one.
+Add retrospective notes: Retrospectives are held after each sprint.
+The goal is to find ways to improve on the last one.
 Take notes and add them to the next sprint (either pinned to the board or added as comments on a digital board) so everyone can see them as a reminder.

-Scrum boards are so simple, yet so effective when it comes to organizing a project — and after using one once, we promise you’ll be hooked.
+Scrum boards are so simple, yet so effective when it comes to organizing a project.
+After using one once, we promise you’ll be hooked.

 If your team’s small and located in one room, then a whiteboard is fine.
 But for epic projects, bigger teams, organizations with remote workers — or just project managers who prefer to keep things digital— an online scrum board is the only real choice.